krzemienski/awesome-from-stars/README.md

 * [Thurinum/simple-media-encoder](https://github.com/Thurinum/simple-media-encoder): Compress your media files quickly and efficiently with this convenient tool.
 Uses FFMPEG and the Qt toolkit.
 * [electron/simple-samples](https://github.com/electron/simple-samples): Minimal Electron applications with ideas for taking them further
 * [Itiviti/simple-slack-api](https://github.com/Itiviti/simple-slack-api): (simple) Java Slack client library
-* [Leleat/simple-task-bar](https://github.com/Leleat/simple-task-bar): A GNOME extension which adds icons for the running apps to the top panel.
-They will be grouped by workspaces.
 * [testdrivenio/simple-task-queue](https://github.com/testdrivenio/simple-task-queue): asynchronous task queues using python's multiprocessing library
 * [KTachibanaM/simple-url-previewer](https://github.com/KTachibanaM/simple-url-previewer): A simple service that extracts metadata from a URL
 * [simplejson/simplejson](https://github.com/simplejson/simplejson): simplejson is a simple, fast, extensible JSON encoder/decoder for Python